Restrict Access to Cloning

 What will my users experience?

 When the Block app access option is selected, users will no longer see apps in Confluence spaces or Jira projects in which they are blocked, and the apps will behave as though they have been uninstalled.
-Users will see errors informing them that the app cannot be loaded in macros, links to apps will no longer be accessible, and supporting app functions such as inline dialogues will no longer appear.
+Links to apps will no longer be accessible, and supporting app functions such as inline dialogues will no longer appear.
 When Allow app access is selected, apps will appear as normal and all app functions will be available.
-If you Allow app access for an app that was previously allowed and then blocked, historical data saved by that app in app storage may be out of date or unavailable, depending on the app’s data retention policy.